Asymptotic Mean-Value Formulas for Solutions of General Second-Order Elliptic Equations: Introduction

 \end{theorem}

-As a consequence, we can characterize viscosity solutions to the equation $F(x,D^2u (x)) =f(x)$ in terms of an asymptotic mean value formula in the viscosity sense.
-Informally, an equation or a mean value property hold in the viscosity sense when they hold with an appropriate inequality (instead of an equality) for smooth test functions that touch $u$ from above or below at $x$.
-For the precise definition of the notion of viscosity solutions and mean value formulas in the viscosity sense we refer the reader to Section \ref{sect-prelim}, see also \cite{CIL} and \cite{[Manfredi et al. 2010]}.
+As a consequence, we can characterize viscosity solutions to the equation $F(D^2u (x)) =f(x)$ in terms of an asymptotic mean-value formula in the viscosity sense.
+For the precise definition of the notion of viscosity solutions and viscosity mean-value formulas, see Section \ref{sect-prelim} below, \cite{CIL}, and \cite{[Manfredi et al. 2010]}.
+Informally, an equation or a mean-value property hold in the viscosity sense when they hold with an appropriate inequality (instead of an equality) for smooth test functions that touch $u$ from above or below at $x$.